 And once online sports betting launches in Maryland, game-goers can make the most of their trip to the stadium by checking out the latest Baltimore Ravens odds and locking in their game day bets.

 Check back at PlayMaryland throughout the season for live NFL odds on every game, Lamar Jackson NFL MVP odds and Super Bowl LVII odds.

 Odds for the Ravens’ next NFL matchup are as follows:

 Where to stay and things to do in Baltimore

-M&T Stadium is smack dab in downtown Baltimore, surrounded by a number of lodging options.
+M&T Stadium is located smack dab in downtown Baltimore, surrounded by a number of lodging options.
 Here are a few:

 - Royal Sonesta (higher end)

 - Holiday Inn Express Baltimore at the Stadiums (budget; fills up quickly)

 There’s so much to do in Baltimore, so keeping your options open can lead to falling into a great restaurant or niche museum.
 If you like to plan, one slam-dunk option is the National Aquarium.
 One of the best in the country, it sits on the harbor and has amazing exhibits.
 A great choice if you have kids.
 If you’d like to explore Baltimore’s rich history, consider the Reginald F. Lewis Muesum of Maryland African American History & Culture.